tarwn/lessthandot-hugo/blogs/content/posts/2016-06-24-asp-net-single-sign-on-against-office365-with-oauth2.md

 </ol>

 <p>
-  Behind the scenes, we previously defined an application in Azure AD that described the level of permissions we were going to use as the user, so when ask and receive access to the resource, it&#8217;s only those rights we defined for the application (and if we didn&#8217;t define any, we&#8217;ll receive an error).
+  Behind the scenes, we previously defined an application in Azure AD that described the level of permissions we were going to use as the user, so when ask and receive access to the resource, it's only those rights we defined for the application (and if we didn't define any, we'll receive an error).
 Because we are passing re-usable tokens around that are not encrypted or a public/private key, we need to be especially concerned about <A href="https://www.owasp.org/index.php/Man-in-the-middle_attack" title="OWASP - Man-in-the-middle attack">man-in-the-middle attacks</a> and ensure all calls happen over HTTPS.
 </p>

 <h1>